hellomynameistj/indexer-docs/source/index.html.md

 # mbed Project Indexer

-Welcome to the ARM mbed Indexer API documentation!
+Welcome to the mbed Indexer API documentation!
 You can use this API to get data about mbed projects, create new projects in the indexer, or modify existing projects.

-A "project" is simply a resource which describes where to find source code for a program that is compatible with an ARM mbed enabled platform.
+A "project" is simply a resource which describes where to find source code for a program that is compatible with an [ARM mbed enabled platform](https://developer.mbed.org/platforms/?mbed-enabled=15).
 The resource also includes lots of other useful data which describes the project.
 This data can be used by other services enabling features such as importing an mbed project into a development environment, or looking up which projects are compatible with a given mbed platform.

-The API supports features such as pagination of results, and sorting & filtering of results.
+The API supports features such as pagination, sorting, and filtering of results.

 The API is designed to conform to the [JSON API spec](http://jsonapi.org), so both server and client are obliged follow the specification in order to process valid